Updated on April 22, 2021

 We ask that people adhere to physical distancing requirements while in the building, and that a surgical mask is worn at all times.
 If you do not have a surgical mask, one will be provided.

 Once an individual enters the Vaccine Building, they will be greeted and asked to fill out a consent form.
-This form helps staff fill out each person’s Vaccine Card, which documents when their first dose was administered, and what brand of vaccine was provided (note: Public Health is currently providing Moderna vaccine and will also be providing Pfizer in the coming days).
+This form helps staff fill out each person’s Vaccine Card, which documents when their first dose was administered, and what brand of vaccine was provided (note: Public Health is currently providing Moderna or Pfizer depending on the week).
 This will also be a time for people to read about the vaccine they will be receiving.

 Individuals will be asked to remain seated until called forward by staff.